TartanLlama/tartanllama.github.io/_posts/2017-05-06-writing-a-linux-debugger-dwarf-step.md

 ### Implementing the steps

-We're going to write very simple versions of these functions, but real debuggers tend to have the concept of a *thread plan* which encapsulates all of the stepping information.
+We're going to write very pared-down versions of these functions, but real debuggers tend to have the concept of a *thread plan* which encapsulates all of the stepping information.
 For example, a debugger might have some complex logic to determine breakpoint sites, then have some callback which determines whether or not the step operation has completed.
-This is a lot of infrastructure to get in place, so we'll just take a naive approach.
+This is a lot of infrastructure to get in place, so we'll take a naive approach.
 We might end up accidentally stepping over breakpoints, but you can spend some time getting all the details right if you like.

-For `step_out`, we'll just set a breakpoint at the return address of the function and continue.
+For `step_out`, we'll set a breakpoint at the return address of the function and continue.
 I don't want to get into the details of stack unwinding yet -- that'll come in a later part -- but it suffices to say for now that the return address is stored 8 bytes after the start of a stack frame.
-So we'll just read the frame pointer and read a word of memory at the relevant address:
+So we'll read the frame pointer and read a word of memory at the relevant address:

 {% highlight cpp %}
 void debugger::step_out() {